CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance: Introduction

-Crucially, \model~integrates a cumulative attention mechanism during the denoising process to mitigate semantic leakage -- a common issue in high-instance scenes.
-Rather than generating all subjects simultaneously, it provides per-instance grounding by preventing semantic entanglement and maintains the identity of individual objects.
-By imposing attention locality within instance-specific regions, \model~encourages independence across objects and prevents the borrowing of features from nearby or similar instances.
+Our \model~also introduces a cumulative attention mechanism during the denoising process to mitigate semantic leakage~\cite{dahary2024yourself,dahary2025decisive}, a common issue in high-instance scenes.
+Inspired by the multi-turn image generation~\cite{cheng2024theatergen}, rather than generating all subjects simultaneously, it synthesises one instance at a time, providing per-instance grounding that prevents semantic entanglement and maintains the identity of individual objects.
+By imposing attention locality within instance-specific regions~\cite{chefer2023attendexcite,dahary2024yourself}, \model~encourages independence across objects and prevents the borrowing of features from nearby or similar instances.
+Together, this iterative agent-guided loop, the use of per-instance cumulative attention composition, and VLM-based visual feedback form a powerful, training-free pipeline. {Unlike gradient-guided methods that introduce artifacts or L2I pipelines that produce rigid layouts, \model~acts as a plug-and-play enhancement to standard diffusion backbones, scaling gracefully to dense, high-instance scenes while maintaining accurate counts and natural spatial arrangements.}

-This iterative agent-guided process involves generating an initial image, evaluating its alignment with the specification, and systematically refining the layout and prompt until quality thresholds are met.
-Together, these components enable \model~to overcome the counting saturation and spatial coherence that affect existing approaches.
-Unlike prior methods requiring model retraining, \model~acts as a plug-and-play enhancement to standard diffusion models, reliably producing dense scenes (100+ objects) with accurate instance counts and natural spatial distributions.
-Evaluations in COCO-Count, T2I-CompBench, and our new high-instance benchmark show that \model~more than doubles counting accuracy while maintaining visual fidelity.

-We summarize our contributions as follows: \textbf{(1)} We present \model, a training-free pipeline for generating high-instance images with precise object counts and strong aesthetic quality; \textbf{(2)} We introduce a planning graph to guide scene structure, combined with cumulative attention composition to prevent semantic leakage, even in dense scenes; \textbf{(3)} We develop an iterative procedure where a critic evaluates the generated image and provides feedback to refine the planning graph for the next iteration; \textbf{(4)} We conduct extensive evaluations on COCO-Count, T2I-CompBench, and new high-instance benchmarks, showing that our method achieves over 2x improvement in counting accuracy and significantly better visual coherence than existing baselines.
+We summarize our contributions as follows: \textbf{(1)} We present \model, a training-free iterative pipeline for generating high-instance images with precise object counts and strong aesthetic quality; \textbf{(2)} We introduce a cumulative attention composition mechanism that sequentially injects each object in the latent space using instance-specific attention masks.
+This effectively mitigates semantic leakage, ensuring clear boundaries and identity preservation even in densely populated scenes; \textbf{(3)} We leverage a VLM as a structured critic to evaluate generated images along two axes: count consistency and appearance fidelity, and provide interpretable feedback to refine the layout and prompt iteratively; \textbf{(4)} We conduct extensive evaluations on COCO-Count, T2I-CompBench, and two newly introduced high-instance benchmarks.
+Results show that \model~reduces counting error by up to 57\% on standard benchmarks and 43-48\% on high-instance scenes, while achieving the highest or comparable visual coherence scores across all four benchmarks.